 We like choices.
 And spiritualists have a lot of different choices available to them.
 Especially at Leela Kovalam.

-As well as a huge (and gorgeous) yoga studio and meditation space, you can choose from different Ayurveda packages—
+As well as a huge (and gorgeous) yoga studios and meditation spaces, you can choose from different Ayurveda packages—

 - “Therapeutic”: With this package holiday, you’ll get to cure many of the most common health problems.